Terms of Business

 The Financial Services Compensation Scheme (FSCS)

 We are covered by the FSCS.
-You may be entitled to compensation from the scheme if we cannot meet our obligations.
+Where eligible, you may be entitled to compensation from the scheme if we cannot meet our obligations.
 This depends upon the type of business and the circumstances of the claim.
-Further information about compensation scheme arrangements is available from the Financial Services Compensation Scheme at www.fscs.org.uk or by telephone to 0207 892 7301
+Further information about the scheme arrangements and FSCS eligibility criteria is available from the Financial Services Compensation Scheme at www.fscs.org.uk or by telephone to 0207 741 4100

 Your policy document will contain details of any cancellation rights.
 Where a cancellation period is applicable to your policy this will usually start from the date the policy starts or when you receive the policy documentation, whichever occurs later.
 If you cancel your policy within this period and the terms of the policy allow, you may receive a refund of your premium.
 Usually, the Insurer will make a charge for the time the policy was ‘on risk’ however, in some instances a full years premium will be payable and there will be no refund.
 You will need to return the insurance certificate and any other official documents with your written instructions to cancel the policy.

 Where a policy is cancelled mid-term Insurers charge to cover their costs with the balance (if applicable) refunded to you, subject to no claim having been made.
 Any return of premium may be refunded to you or held to credit.
 Insurers reclaim commission paid to us when you cancel a policy or where there is a mid-term alteration resulting in a refund of premium.
-As a consequence, we will deduct this amount of commission from any return premium owing to you.
-We will not issue refunds of less than £50
+We will deduct this amount of commission from any return premium owing to you.
+We will not issue refunds of less than £50.

 Confidentiality and Data Protection

-In the absence of any other specific instructions from you, by conducting business with us you are indicating your acceptance of the above terms and conditions.
+In the absence of any other specific instructions, by conducting business with us you are indicating your acceptance of these terms and conditions.